Interstate Gospel

 Interstate Gospel is the third studio album by American country supergroup Pistol Annies, and their second with RCA Nashville.
 It was released on November 2, 2018.
 It is their first album since 2013's Annie Up.
 It was nominated for Best Country Album at the 62nd Grammy Awards.
 It is their very first Grammy nomination.
 In 2019, Rolling Stone named Interstate Gospel as one of their top ten albums of the decade, ranking it at 9.

 Background

 Announced on September 27, 2018, the Pistol Annies released three tracks, "Interstate Gospel", "Got My Name Changed Back" and "Best Years of My Life", as well as revealing the album title and cover art in a press release.
 "Stop, Drop and Roll One" was released as the fourth track on October 12.
 On October 17, the Annies debuted a fifth track, "Sugar Daddy", releasing it immediately following a performance on the CMT Artists of the Year telecast.
 "Masterpiece" was released on October 26.

 Critical reception

 The album received widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 85, based on 9 reviews.

+Rolling Stone ranked "Got My Name Changed Back" at #143 on its 200 Greatest Country Songs of All Time ranking in May 2024.